rahul-verma/arjuna/README.md

 ![Arjuna](https://github.com/rahul-verma/arjuna/blob/master/Arjuna.png)

 Arjuna is a **Python based test automation framework** developed by [Rahul Verma](www.rahulverma.net).
-It is an open source, Apache Licensed software [hosted on GitHub](https://github.com/rahul-verma/arjuna)
+It is an open source, Apache Licensed software.

 Rahul has implemented smaller variants of features in Arjuna across frameworks and organizations, or given advise around it.
 However Arjuna being a generic library has the most complete implementation of his ideas, away from project specific contexts and constraints.